lndhub-admin/LndHub-LNURL-Extension/README.md

 __lnurl-withdraw__

-Extension runs as a microservice in support of the LndHub-PlusMinus API
+Extension runs as a microservice in support of the LndHub-PlusMinus or the legacy BlueWallet LndHub repo.